catzz0507/linguaLibrary-ai/README.md

 LinguaLibrary AI is a game-based language learning platform that combines RPG gameplay with AI-generated educational content.

-The current prototype focuses on JLPT Japanese learning, where players answer AI-generated quiz questions during real-time battle encounters.
+The current prototype focuses on Japanese learning, where players answer AI-generated practice questions during RPG-style battle encounters.

-Instead of relying on static worksheets or repetitive flashcards, LinguaLibrary AI transforms language practice into an interactive gameplay loop.
+Instead of relying only on static worksheets, repetitive flashcards, or fixed question banks, LinguaLibrary AI transforms language practice into an interactive gameplay loop.

+The current version is implemented as a Japanese learning prototype, but the long-term goal is to expand the same system into a multilingual learning platform.

 ---